-- Field supervisors must hold an MSW degree from an accredited social work program and demonstrated expertise in the work to be supervised. - Field supervisors who are supervising specialized year students must be licensed at the LICSW level. - 3.
-Field supervisors must be committed to the teaching function of social work education. - 4.
-Field supervisors must have an interest in and time to fulfill, the responsibility of teaching social work students. - Field supervisors who have not previously supervised should make every effort to attend a Seminar in Field Supervision (SIFI) training.
-SIFI trainings are offered at most schools of social work including BSU.
+- 1. A Generalist year and Specialized Year MSW student must have a supervisor who holds an MSW degree from an accredited School of Social Work, two years of demonstrated post-social work degree practice experience, knowledge in the practice area, and demonstrate expertise in the work to be supervised. - 2.
+Field supervisors must be committed to the teaching function of social work education. - Field supervisors must have an interest in, and time to fulfill, the responsibility of teaching social work students. - Field supervisors who have not previously supervised should make every effort to attend a Seminar in Field Supervision (SIFI) training.
+SIFI training is offered atmost schools of social work including BSU.